 Escalation of emergency situations.
-For initial report intake, the incident management implementation group must agree upon a list of critical topics that require immediate notification or escalation 24 hours per day by the third party provider.
+For initial report intake, the incident management implementation group must agree upon a list of critical topics that require immediate notification or escalation 24 hours a day by the third-party provider.
 These are separate from issues that will be delivered via standard dispatch protocols.
 It is important that management has a shared understanding of what is considered "high-risk" and how high-risk situations will be directed and escalated.

-Emergency, high-risk situations that require immediate notification and escalation by the third party hotline provider generally include:
+Emergency, high-risk situations that require immediate notification and escalation by the third-party hotline provider generally include:

-- Threat of violence or physical harm to employees, customers or property - " Threat of business interruption - " Notice that a high-risk incident is expected to happen within the next 24-48 hours contacted (in order) in case the first or second person are not reachable.
+- Threat of violence or physical harm to employees, customers or property - Threat of business interruption - Notice that a high-risk incident is expected to happen within the next 24-48 hours during nonbusiness hours.

-The organization should implement a notification and escalation process for any emergency incidents that includes contacting key personnel at home during non-business hours.
 The process should be documented and include who the key personnel are, how they can be reached and steps for handling an emergency report.
-It is also important to identify at least three individuals to be
+It is also important to identify at least three individuals to be contacted (in order) in case the first or second person are not reachable.